akkatracker/milo/README.md

 # milo
-Milo - Matt's Implementation of Kilo
+Milo - Matt's Implementation of Kilo, a basic text editor.

+Thanks to viewsourcecode.org and the orginal Kilo project